timmyichen/cspp/drafts/_sources/unit2/u0203-strslice.rst

       :feedback2: ("^\[5:", "Remember, we start counting from zero!")
       :feedback3: (".*", "Try again - It helps to count through the indexes!")

       What string slice would we have to use on "How are you?" to get the substring "are"?
-Give you answer in the form ``[a:b]``, where a and b are numbers.
+Give your answer in the form ``[a:b]``, where a and b are numbers.

 Q#3
 ~~~